link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 ## Interface with Other Subsystems

 The Motor subsystem has few inputs and outputs as one of the technical applications of the design.
 Inputs include the Power Supply System subsystem's supply voltage using a compatible battery and the RC subsystem's input user instructions recieved from the raspberry pi microprocessor [3].
-All are inputs to the motor driver [4] which in turn, output's controll to the motors [2] for movement in the tennis ball collector [1].
+All are inputs to the motor driver [4] which in turn, output's control to the motors [2] for movement in the tennis ball collector [1].

 ## Buildable Schematic